Keeled box turtle: Geographic range

-C. mouhotii occurs in Bangladesh, Myanmar (Burma), China, India, Laos, and Vietnam, and also in Bhutan and Thailand.
+Cuora mouhotii occurs in Bangladesh, Myanmar (Burma), China, India, Laos, and Vietnam, and also in Bhutan and Thailand.

 Common names

-Other common names for C. mouhotii include keel-backed terrapin, jagged-shelled turtle, and Mouhot's turtle.
+Other common names for Cuora mouhotii include keel-backed terrapin, jagged-shelled turtle, and Mouhot's turtle.

 Etymology

-The specific name, mouhotii, is in honor of Alexandre Henri Mouhot, a French naturalist and explorer.
+The specific name, mouhotii, is in honor of Alexandre Henri Mouhot (1826–1861), a French naturalist and explorer.

-The subspecific name, obsti, is in honor of Fritz Jürgen Obst (1939–2018), a German herpetologist.
+The subspecific name, obsti, is in honor of German herpetologist Fritz Jürgen Obst (1939–2018).

 Taxonomy

-C. mouhotii is sometimes treated as the sole species of the monotypic genus Pyxidea.
+Cuora mouhotii is sometimes treated as the sole species of the monotypic genus Pyxidea.
 Phylogenetic analysis using mitochondrial DNA has provided evidence that the species is part of the "Cuora group", a monophyletic group of Asian box turtles, and the name Pyxidea should probably be synonymized with Cuora, making the keeled box turtle part of that genus.
 Other phylogenetic studies of Cuora support this conclusion.
 In addition, its morphology is not distinct enough from that of Cuora species to keep it separate, and it is known to hybridize with Cuora galbinifrons.